From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Different Model Families

 \section{Different Model Families}

 Beyond the Qwen3 family, we evaluate reasoning DAG recoverability across several additional LLM families that differ in model scale, architecture, and training objectives.
-Specifically, we analyze K2-Think (32B) \cite{cheng2025k2thinkparameterefficientreasoning}, Ministral-3-14B-Reasoning-2512 \cite{mistral_ministral_reasoning_2025}, DeepSeek-R1-Distill-Llama-8B \cite{guo2025deepseek}, and Llama-3.2-3B \cite{meta_llama32_2024}.
+Specifically, we analyze K2-Think (32B) \citep{cheng2025k2thinkparameterefficientreasoning}, Phi-4-reasoning \citep{abdin2025phi}, DeepSeek-R1-Distill-Llama-8B \citep{guo2025deepseek}, and Llama-3.2-3B \citep{meta_llama32_2024}.
 Despite these differences, we consistently observe that reasoning DAG structure is linearly recoverable from intermediate hidden states across all models considered.

 Figures~\ref{fig:layerwise_qwen} and~\ref{fig:layerwise_nonqwen} summarize the layerwise probing results for all evaluated models.
 Across families, recoverability exhibits a broadly similar qualitative pattern: probing performance improves from early layers, peaks in intermediate layers, and becomes more variable in later layers.
 While absolute performance varies with model size and training recipe, the presence of a reasoning-dominant band of layers appears to be a robust property shared across architectures.